 POS Cash Drawers for Consignment Stores

-A 'cash drawer' is different from a 'cash register' (till).
-A register has a cash drawer but a cash drawer doesn't calculate sales transactions and print receipts, or provide the means to balance at the end of the day.
+A 'drawer' is different from a 'register' (till).
+A register has a drawer but a drawer doesn't calculate sales transactions and print receipts, or provide the means to balance at the end of the day.
 A 'drawer' is just a place to store valuables.

 A cash drawer will not prevent all forms of theft.
 It is possible, for example, for a store clerk or employee to process a sale, pocket the money and void the sale after the transaction has been recorded.
 Good consignment software programs (like BCSS) allow the store owner to prevent anyone from voiding a sale without authorization.
 BCSS also allows store owners to deny access to software functions, and it provides for real-time audit of the till by employee.